shopware/meteor/CONTRIBUTING.md

 2. Select the packages you updated
 3. Define your version bump for each package
 4. Write a meaningful changelog message

+Feel free to check out the [changesets documentation](https://github.com/changesets/changesets?tab=readme-ov-file#documentation) for more information on how to work with it.